daanvanes/pRF_attention_analysis/README.md

 11. bw_moving > bw_static
 12. test contrast (not interpretable)

 The behavioral data is stored in the Color / Fix / Fix_no_stim / and Speed groups.
 The structure of the subfields here is given by the following: {condition}_{type}_{ecc_bin}_run_{runindex}.
 Condition refers to (Color / Fix / Fix_no_stim /  Speed); type can be either response_times, response_values or staircase_values.
 For you end use, the response time and staircase values are not very useful, as (1) the offset of the timings here is not given, and (2) these staircase values were converted to other values in the experimental software.
+More information about the staircase values and response times can be obtained from the gaze data hdf5 (see below).
 Yet, the response_values variable is directly interpretable and corresponds to accuracy.
 The ecc_bin refers to the distance to the fovea in 3 bins (0/1/2).
 The runindex refers to fMRI run.
-More information about behavior can be found in the gaze hdf5 (following section)

 ### Gaze data HDF5